Records & Transcripts

 High school transcripts from a home school must clearly display the following information:

-- Description of grading system used such a grade scale or grade key
+4. Description of grading system used such as a grade scale or grade key

-A copy of a Nevada Receipt of Notice of Intent to Home school or a letter from the applicable school board approving the student as home schooled must also be submitted in order for the transcript to be considered official.
+• A copy of a Nevada Receipt of Notice of Intent to Home school or

 When a transcript from another institution is received by Admissions and Records, the transcript becomes the official property of Western Nevada College.
 Admissions and Records does not release or provide copies of a students official transcript from another institution to third parties or to students.

-Full-time students are defined as those who are enrolled in 12 or more credits/units (6 or more credits/units for summer); three-quarter time students are enrolled in 9-11 credits/units; half-time students are enrolled in 6-8 credits.
+Full-time students are defined as those who are enrolled in 12 or more credits (6 or more credits for summer);

 Students are encouraged to read the college catalog and schedule for important policy, procedure, and deadline information.
 Students are required to add and drop courses through myWNC, ensure they have fulfilled all course prerequisites, verify the accuracy of their enrollment, keep their address, phone number and email address current in myWNC, and pay for classes by the published deadline.
 Unpaid students may be removed from class rosters throughout the semester and will not receive a final grade or credits regardless of attendance and completion of course work.